bbauska/web-start/README.md

     file style.scss into sass.css, which can actually be linked to and interpreted by an HTML file.

-    -   If recompiling gets annoying, sass \--watch style.scss:style.css to automatically recompile style.scss as style.css whenever style.scss is modified.
+    -   If recompiling gets annoying, sass &minus;-watch style.scss:style.css to automatically recompile style.scss as style.css whenever style.scss is
+        modified.
 Additionally, many website deployment systems, like